scienting/atomea/docs/digesters/index.md

 ### Ease of use

 By abstracting away the complexities of file format conversion, Digesters provide a simple and intuitive interface for users.
 Researchers can focus on their scientific questions rather than spending time on data preprocessing.

-## How to use Digesters

-Using Digesters is straightforward.
-First, identify the format of your input data and select the corresponding Digester.
-Then, create an instance of the Digester, specifying the input file path and any additional parameters required by the specific Digester.

-Here's a general example of how to use a digester:

-TODO: Add example

-Each Digester may have its own set of parameters and options, so be sure to consult the documentation for the specific Digester you are using.

-## Creating custom Digesters

-If you have data in a custom format that is not yet supported by the built-in digesters, you can create your own to handle the conversion process.
-To create a custom Digester, follow these steps:

-TODO: